aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 	unzip snapper-output.zip
 	```

 2. Import PGSnapper output by running the following command line.
-For the **-o** parameter, provide the absolute path for the directory under which all the PGSnapper related .csv output files including all_ddls.sql are stored.
+For the **-o** argument, provide the absolute path for the directory under which all the PGSnapper related .csv output files including all_ddls.sql are stored.

    > **_NOTE:_** If you don't see **all_ddls.sql** in the same directory where all the PGSnapper related .csv output files are present, it means PGSnapper packaging was not run previously.
 Go back to [Packaging the Output](https://github.com/aws-samples/aurora-and-database-migration-labs/blob/master/Code/PGPerfStatsSnapper/README.md#packaging-the-output) section and follow the procedure.